bricaud/graphexp/README.md

 You may also try out a Graphexp demo on [joov's Github repository](https://github.com/joov/gremlin-demo).
 It uses Docker compose and can work on Windows.

 ### Graphexp guidelines
-To display a node, type in a property name and value, then click on the search button.
-The input is case-sensitive.
-Leaving a blank value will display a part of the graph limited to the first 50 nodes found (with their connections).
+To get some first visualization of your graph, you may click on the `Search` button, without filling any box.
+Graphexp will then send a query to the graph DB, asking for the first 50 nodes and their edges.

 The node and edge properties can be automatically retrieved using the `get graph info` button.
 Pushing this button will also display some graph properties on the left side of the page.
 If it is not the case, check your configuration, it means Graphexp can not query the graphDB.

-To get some first visualization of your graph, you may click on the `Search` button, without filling any box.
-Graphexp will then send a query to the graph DB, asking for the first 50 nodes and their edges.

 When a node of the visualization is clicked, it will become 'active' with a circle surrounding it and its information will be displayed on the right side of the page.
 Moreover, this action will trigger the display of its neighbors.
 Clicking on an edge will show its properties (without highlighting the edge).